-PHP Runtime Generation 2 (Beta)
+PHP Runtime Generation 2

 Overview

-- Long Term Support (LTS) coverage for EOL PHP versions
+- Long Term Support (LTS) coverage for EOL PHP versions (PHP 5.6+)

-- Better compatibility with updated PHP extensions
+- Better CMS functionality via updated PHP extensions

 - PHP 8.4 availability

-How to Opt In
+How to upgrade manually

-To enable the second generation PHP runtime for an environment, add the following to your pantheon.yml
+To enable the second generation PHP runtime for an environment, add the following to your pantheon.yml:

-changes are part of your site repository and promoted if you push to test or live, we recommend using a multidev or removing the php_runtime_generation
+php_runtime_generation: 1Since any pantheon.yml changes are part of your site repository and promoted if you push to test or live, we recommend using a multidev or removing the php_runtime_generation parameter before promoting any code while you are testing compatibility.

 Timeline

-Phase | Date | Details |
+| Phase | Date | Details |

-Beta (Opt-in) | May - September 2025 | Environments can be opted-in.
-All other environments will remain on the previous generation |
+| Beta | May - September 16, 2025 | Environments can be opted-in.
+All other environments will remain on the previous generation. |

-Rollout (Opt-out) | Beginning September 17, 2025 | A 40-day rollout will auto-upgrade all sites to PHP Runtime Generation 2.
-Opting out via the pantheon.yml parameter will be available |
+| Gen 2 Rollout | September 24 - November 23, 2025 | A 60-day rollout will gradually upgrade sites to PHP Runtime Generation 2.
+Sites may be opted-out. |

-Gen 1 Removal | Q1 2026 | PHP Runtime Generation 1 will no longer be available - all remaining sites will be auto-upgraded |
+| Gen 1 Removal | Early 2026 | PHP Runtime Generation 1 will no longer be available.
+All remaining sites will be auto-upgraded. |

 Known Changes and Requirements